 Once we receive all the documents, we will organise to have them translated into Portuguese here in Madeira.
 Once translated and notarised by a Portuguese Notary, we can enter them into the Registry Offices here and book a Registrar for your wedding date.

-After the wedding you will be issued with an International Wedding Certificate which you then register in your home country.
+After the wedding you will be issued with an International Wedding Certificate.

 Same sex marriages are legally binding in Madeira and the process is similar to that written above.